imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 Back in the day, when we were building layouts using `display: inline-block` or floats, media queries made a lot of sense in order to change the size of our elements as the viewport got smaller.
 But now, with the incredibly powerful layouts that we’re able to create with a couple of CSS lines, you might feel tempted to think that media queries are doomed.
 I strongly disagree with that: I believe that we should change the way we think about them, and therefore use them differently.

-As <a href="https://www.smashingmagazine.com/2018/02/media-queries-responsive-design-2018/" target="_blank" rel="noopener noreferrer">Rachel Andrew stated</a>, we should use media queries to fix our layout when it breaks, rather than targeting devices: There are so many out there!
-With the advent of Media Queries <a href="https://drafts.csswg.org/mediaqueries-4/" target="_blank" rel="noopener noreferrer">Level 4</a> and <a href="https://drafts.csswg.org/mediaqueries-5/" target="_blank" rel="noopener noreferrer">5</a>, we’re not only able to detect screen sizes now, but pointer types as well.
+As [Rachel Andrew stated](https://www.smashingmagazine.com/2018/02/media-queries-responsive-design-2018/), we should use media queries to fix our layout when it breaks, rather than targeting devices: There are so many out there!
+With the advent of Media Queries [Level 4](https://drafts.csswg.org/mediaqueries-4/) and [5](https://drafts.csswg.org/mediaqueries-5/), we’re not only able to detect screen sizes now, but pointer types as well.
 As a result, we can dig into a user’s system preferences and adapt our code for those who prefer reduced motion or whether we should use inverted colors.
 That means media queries are not dead; on the flipside, I’d say it’s an exciting time for using media queries, but we need to learn to use them right.
 In the meantime, building robust layouts using modern techniques such as Flexbox or CSS Grid, will save you a bunch of time, code, and headaches.